Download our Executive Organisation Chart here

-Colonel Julie Campbell has two appointments as the National Secretary for Women’s Ministries and National Gender Equity Advocate.
+Colonel Julie Campbell has two appointments as the Secretary for Women’s Ministries and Gender Equity Advocate.
 She is responsible for creating policies and processes to ensure that all women officers and employees have equal opportunities in leadership, service and development.

-Along with her husband, Colonel Mark Campbell, who is currently serving as the National Chief Secretary, she entered the Officer Training College in Sydney from the Wollongong Corps in NSW and they were both commissioned and ordained as officers in January 1986.
+Along with her husband, Colonel Mark Campbell, who is currently serving as the Chief Secretary, she entered the Officer Training College in Sydney from the Wollongong Corps in NSW and they were both commissioned and ordained as officers in January 1986.

 Julie has completed courses in Leadership, Pastoral Care, Coaching and Spiritual Formation; and was a delegate to the International College for Officers in London, United Kingdom.

 Mark and Julie have been married for 35 years and have three adult children as well as an additional daughter now that their eldest son is married.

 Julie’s greatest desire is to show the love and compassion of Jesus through leadership and service to the community and to assist others to become all they can be in Christ.
 She also loves shopping, reading, spending time at the beach and having coffee with family and friends.